skyzyx/resume-jessika-parman/README.md

 * Achievement #1

+thrown into burning building
+managed 15 employees
+no experience in industry
+hire4d for management + production floor
+some employees only spoke spanish

+production fell behind; management wasn't around; stepped in to ensure shit got done; assigning tasks; checking quality of parts
+QC; successfuloly meeting deadlines in a powder keg environmentl; could handle the stress of the production floor inventory management; no inv in 10 years worked with powder co companies to become knowledgable/can train; demos; techniques, seminars

+wanted to be better and more efficient; what employees needed; inv management; QC; huge fire; shut down production coordinate parts/delv/pickup ofg parts; faulty wiring/old building; worked with fire dept to schedule and up to code, safety equipment; building codes

+accounting reconciliation
+in-house ordering system; order form/process;
+owner doing door to door sales; crm;
+took over from owner: cust callbacks, calling potential custoemrs, pre-sales leads, invoicing

 * Learnings from the role

+without proper management, biz will not succeed employees look up to people in charge; they know whats going on; honest conversations is happy/trusting employees

 ### [Synthetic Turf Northwest](https://www.syntheticturfnorthwest.com) — Monroe, WA
 #### Office Manager (February 2017–November 2018)